dsantosmerino/filmaffinity-gem/README.md

     top.movies.first
     #=> #<FilmAffinity::Movie>

-    #Top FilmAffinity with options
+    #Top FilmAffinity with options and number of results
     options = {
       :genre => "AN",
       :no_tv => true
     }
-    top = FilmAffinity::Top.new options
+    top = FilmAffinity::Top.new options, 20

     top.movies
     #=> [<FilmAffinity::Movie>